matthewdeanmartin/colorclass/README.md

+# I have been removed as a collaborator by Robpol86 (not sure why).
+Since he owns the pypi name, you'll have to take up any requests with him.

+---

 # colorclass

 Yet another ANSI color text library for Python.
 Provides "auto colors" for dark/light terminals.
 Works on Linux, OS X,